dusanmsk/relayduino/README.md

 Leds will flash during update.

-To check nano was flashed succesfully, close xloader, then start arduino ide, choose board "Adruino/Genuino UNO", specify port and start serial monitor.
+To check nano was flashed succesfully, close xloader, then start arduino ide, choose board "Adruino/Genuino UNO", specify port and start serial monitor at 9600 baud.
 If you will see messages such as:

 Master board id: im0
 Assigned address: 192.168.88.120